shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Oh, sorry, Ersie.
 Wait… what are you doing out here?!
 It’s in the middle of the day!”

 “I’m… sunbathing.
 It’s a thing… that cats do.”
+Ersie peeked out over the boulder.

 “So this is what you’re doing all those days you disappear?”